home // human.exe // phrases // millenials // clap back

 • Generational Aspect: Particularly relevant to millennials and Gen Z, clapping back is seen as cultural capital, showcasing mastery of digital communication and thriving in the attention economy.

-See also fam
+See also family

 However, the prevalence of clapback culture also raises concerns about its impact on civil discourse and emotional well-being.
 The constant pressure to respond quickly and cleverly to criticism can lead to increased stress and anxiety, particularly for public figures or those with large online followings.